syxddd10001/Ethics-Group-Project-Scripts/assignment_FINAL/README.txt

 2) change directory to where the scripts are located using this command: cd FOLDER_PATH
 3) Run the scripts using this command: python3 script_name.py

-Note: The scripts can be ran using VSCode or other IDEs but I ran into some issues sometimes when running them on VSCode.
+Note: The scripts can be ran other IDEs but I ran into some issues sometimes.
-Terminal or Command Promt is more reliable.
+VSCode Jupyter or Terminal/Command Promt is more reliable.

 Please contact any of our group members (Group 39) if you still cannot run any of the scripts.